hamcrest/OCHamcrest/README.md

         return [IsGivenDayOfWeek isGivenDayOfWeek:6];
     }

-For our Matcher implementation we implement the ``-matches:`` method -- which calls the ``-dayOfWeek`` method after confirming that the argument has such a method -- and the ``-describe_to:`` method -- which is used to produce a failure message when a test fails.
+For our Matcher implementation we implement the ``-matches:`` method (which calls ``-dayOfWeek`` after confirming that the argument has such a method) and the ``-describe_to:`` method (which is used to produce a failure message when a test fails).
 Here's an example of how the failure message looks:

     NSCalendarDate* date = [NSCalendarDate dateWithString: @"6 April 2008" calendarFormat: @"%d %B %Y"];
     assertThat(date, is(onASaturday()));